Neoxra/Thesis-Project-UR5e-arm-with-ChatGPT-taskplanner/README.md

 ## Features

-✅ **Hybrid Decision-Making** – Combines reactive and deliberative control strategies for improved real-time decision-making.\
 ✅ **LLM-Based Task Planning** – Uses ChatGPT to process high-level natural language commands and convert them into actionable robot instructions.\
 ✅ **MoveIt Integration** – Implements a hybrid planner in ROS2 MoveIt for dynamic path planning and obstacle avoidance.\
-✅ **Human Detection and Interaction** – Utilizes a 3D depth camera and YOLO for real-time human pose estimation and collision avoidance.\
+✅ **Human Detection and Interaction** – Utilizes a RGB-D camera and YOLO_ROS for real-time human pose estimation and collision avoidance.\
-✅ **Safe Human-Robot Collaboration** – Implements layered safety measures to prevent collisions and enhance operational efficiency.

 ## System Architecture